-Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to Shostakovich.
-Born in Moscow, he began piano lessons at the age of five, making his concerto debut at the age of nine and his recital debut a year later.
+Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to contemporary composers.
+Born in Moscow, he began piano lessons at the age of five, making his recital debut at the age of ten.

-During his studies, he won several music competitions including Second Prize and Audience Prize at the 2015 International Gian Battista Viotti Piano Competition in Vercelli, Italy, Grand Prix and Special Cuomo Foundation Prize at the 2014 International Chopin Piano Competition in Rome and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 International Konstantin Igumnov Piano Competition for Young Pianists in Lipetsk, Russia.
+During his studies in Moscow, he won several music competitions including Second Prize and Audience Prize at the prestigious 2015 International Gian Battista Viotti Piano Competition in Vercelli, Italy, Grand Prix and Special Cuomo Foundation Prize at the 2014 International Chopin Roma Piano Competition and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 International Konstantin Igumnov Piano Competition for Young Pianists in Lipetsk, Russia.

-In 2019 Maxim completed his Master of Music in Performance degree, also with Distinction, at the Royal Northern College of Music in the class of Ashley Wass, supported by a Leverhulme Arts Scholarship.
-He is currently studying on the International Artist Diploma course at the RNCM, supported by the FM Wright Piano Award.
+He completed his Master of Music in Performance degree with Distinction in 2019 at the Royal Northern College of Music in the class of Ashley Wass, supported by a Leverhulme Arts Scholarship.
+After that he graduated the prestigious International Artist Diploma course there, supported by the FM Wright Piano Award.

-Maxim has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil and US, including Carnegie Hall, Wigmore Hall, Bridgewater Hall and the Great Hall of the Moscow Conservatoire.
+Maxim has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil, Israel and US, including Wigmore Hall, Bridgewater Hall and the Great Hall of the Moscow Conservatoire.
 He has performed internationally with orchestras including the St Petersburg State Academic Symphony Orchestra, Orchestra of the Teatro Carlo Felice, Royal Philharmonic Orchestra, The Hallé and with the European Union Chamber Orchestra, among others.

-At the invitation of Nikolai Lugansky, Maxim took part in the 35th International Rachmaninov Music Festival in Tambov, Russia (2016).
-Other festival appearances include the ‘Gathering Friends’ International Music Festival at the Moscow Conservatory, South Downs Summer Music Festival in Alfriston, Chester Music Festival, Battle Festival and ‘We Gather Friends’ International Music Festival at the Moscow Conservatory.
+At the invitation of Nikolai Lugansky he took part in the 35th International Rachmaninov Music Festival in Tambov, Russia (2016).
+Other festival appearances include the King’s Lynn Festival, Hastings International Piano Digital Festival, South Downs Summer Music Festival in Alfriston, Chester Music Festival, Battle Festival and ‘We Gather Friends’ International Music Festival at the Moscow Conservatory.

 Maxim has broadcast on Italian TV channels TG2 RAI and TGVercelli, and on BBC Radio 3.